LexiTaber/LexiTaber/README.md

 🖥️ Currently working on:
 - I'm on sabbatical!
 Find me skiing and exploring the American West and Canadian Rockiest through April 2026

-📓 Currently preparing for: SF App Builder and Dev I Certifications

 <!--
 **LexiTaber/LexiTaber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.